-- The first point of contact is the class teacher or 1:1 Teaching Assistant - If a child has a specific named member of staff, e.g. a child who has an EHCP, parents / carers are encouraged to meet with support staff frequently to build positive partnerships www.ursulataylorschool.co.uk
+- The first point of contact is the class teacher or 1:1 Teaching Assistant.
+(Where a named member of staff for a child) - If a child has a specific named member of staff, e.g. a child who has an EHCP, parents / carers are encouraged to meet with support staff frequently to build positive partnerships.

-• If further support is needed, the SENDCo or Headteacher can be contacted, via the school office or on the playground in the morning.
+• If further support is needed, the SENDCo can be contacted, via the school office or on the playground in the morning.

-More information is available on our school website in our SEND policy, Inclusion Policy, Provision Mapping document and Complaints / Raising Concerns Policy.
+More information is available on our school website in our SEND policy, Provision Mapping document and Concerns and Complaints Policy.